-Agencies other than Seqwater have responsibilities for formal flood predictions, the interpretation of flood information and advice to the public associated with Flood Events.
+Agencies other than Sequater have responsibilities for formal flood predictions, the interpretation of flood information and advice to the public associated with Flood Events.
 Adequate and timely information is to be supplied to agencies responsible for the operation of facilities affected by flooding and for providing warnings and information to the public.
-Agency information requirements are generally as shown in the table below.
+Agency information requirements are generally as shown in Table 6.1.